connectivecpp/chops-net-ip/README.md

 ### Periodic Timer

-The Periodic Timer class is an asynchronous periodic timer that simplifies interacting with the C++ Networking Technical Standard (TS) timer facilities.
-The periodicity can be based on either a duration or on timepoints.
+The Periodic Timer class is an asynchronous periodic timer that wraps and simplifies C++ Networking Technical Standard (TS) timers when periodic callbacks are needed.
+The periodicity can be based on either a simple duration or on timepoints based on a duration.

-Writing code using asynchronous timers from the C++ Networking Technical Specification (TS) is relatively easy.
+Asynchronous timers from the C++ Networking Technical Specification (TS) are relatively easy to use.
 However, there are no timers that are periodic.
-This class simplifies the task, using application supplied function object callbacks.
-When the timer is started, the application specifies whether each callback is invoked based on a duration (i.e. one second after the last callback), or on timepoints (i.e. a callback will be invoked each second according to the clock).
+This class simplifies the usage, using application supplied function object callbacks.
+When the timer is started, the application specifies whether each callback is invoked based on a duration (e.g. one second after the last callback), or on timepoints (e.g. a callback will be invoked each second according to the clock).

 A detailed overview is [available here](doc/timer.md).